 If you’re involved in or considering possession proceedings tread with care.

-There are a number of methods available to obtain possession of residential property however it is vital to observe the correct method as unlawful eviction is a criminal offence and a tenant who has been unlawfully evicted will normally be entitled to claim damages from the landlord.
+There are a number of methods available to obtain possession of residential property however it is vital to observe the correct method as unlawful eviction is a criminal offense and a tenant who has been unlawfully evicted will normally be entitled to claim damages from the landlord.

-The appropriate method will depend upon a number of factors which include the nature of the tenancy, the reason why possession is sought and the extent to which you have complied with the law relating to the protection of deposits.
+The appropriate method will depend upon a number of factors which include the nature of the tenancy, the reason why possession is sought, and the extent to which you have complied with the law relating to the protection of deposits.

 Most residential tenancies in the UK are granted under an Assured Shorthold Tenancy (AST).
 There are important exemptions to this and ASTs do not apply if the property is let for business purposes (including holiday lets or if the landlord is a Local Authority or was created before 15 January 1989.
 In addition, a tenancy will not be an AST if the rent is either more than £100,000.00 a year or less than £250.00 (£1,000.00 in London).